-Padua is home to the second oldest university in Italy (the oldest is in Bologna).
+Padua is a city in the Veneto region in the northeast of Italy and is home to the second oldest university in Italy (the oldest is in Bologna).
 This, plus the historical wealth of the city, has created a legacy of grand buildings, many filled with the medieval frescoes for which Padua is famous.
 There is an Italian popular saying: “Venice is beautiful, Padua is her sister”.

 It is also an important place of pilgrimage: St Anthony is buried in Padua and the 25 km Walk of Saint Anthony ends here.
 Then there is the Shakespeare connection: this was the setting for his play Taming of the Shrew.
 As you walk the shady colonnaded streets you can imagine yourself back in that world, in the place that Petruchio describes as “fair Padua, nursery of the arts”.